-Qualified students in grades 2-5 are eligible for magnet homerooms, which are located in two of the district's elementary buildings.
+Qualified students in grades 3-4 are eligible for magnet homerooms, which are located in four of the district's elementary buildings.
 These classrooms offer a level of challenge which may not be possible in the regular classroom.
 They also provide learning partners for students who differ significantly in their pace and style of learning.
 The identification process for placement in a magnet classroom includes referrals by the classroom teacher and/or parents and district assessment data.
 A district committee evaluates all information when recommending students for placement in these classrooms.
+Visit our website for more information.